NTULINUX/clfs-arm64/README.md

 This project is aimed at building a complete filesystem for ARM64 platforms, entirely from bare metal.

-BARF; originated from NTU's sick Toolchain_Builder project, brings you an easily and fully customizable ARM64 powerhouse script, designed specifically for you, from you.
+BARF; originated from NTU's sick Toolchain_Builder project, brings you an easily and fully customizable ARM64 powerhouse, designed specifically for you, from you.
 Edit easy-to-use variables, modify strings, configure and design your embedded your system, your way.
 This project is about YOU!

 Building a Cross Linux from Scratch (CLFS) system has never been easier.
 Forget about reading documentation on building cross compilers, configuring embedded systems, and those long, boring PDF pages.
 BARF makes this process easy for you by giving you the choice of freedom, while keeping simplicity in mind.
 BARF is written entirely in GNU Bash, and is fully customizable, with everything in one place.
 BARF handles everything from building the cross compiler (Crosstool-NG) to your system packages.
 A simple script for even the most complex embedded installs.
 No secrets, no magic.
-Want something chnaged?
+Want something changed?
 Do it yourself with ease!

+### Prerequisites:

+A complete working native toolchain:

+flex bison libtool binutils gcc g++ glibc make autoconf automake autogen type file bc elfutils sed gawk

-FAQ:
+### FAQ:

 Q: Why Bash?